SCENE 01 / MARINE WILDLIFE

 What's the best season for wildlife filming in Canada?

 Timing depends on your subject.
-Grizzly salmon feeding peaks in late summer and early autumn on the BC coast; polar bears gather around Hudson Bay in October and November; whales are most active May through September on both coasts; and bird migration is strongest in spring and autumn.
+Grizzly salmon feeding peaks in late summer and early autumn on the BC coast.
+Polar bears gather around Hudson Bay in October and November.
+Whales are most active May through September on both coasts.
+And bird migration is strongest in spring and autumn.
 We advise on the optimal window for each species.

 Related Services